ronghongbo/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/productive_libraries/blas/reconfigurable_dotprod/README.md

 ## Metrics

-The following data are gathered on node s001-n084 on DevCloud:
+The following data are gathered from DevCloud on node s001-n084 with an A10 FPGA, and node with an S10 FPGA, respectively:

 <table style="width:120%">
 <tr>